gmum/MambaHoME/README.md

 > [!IMPORTANT]
 > Before installing all dependencies, please install the Mamba packages first as provided in the official repository.
+> This is crucial to avoid potential conflicts between the Mamba SSM package and its dependencies, which may arise if all dependencies are installed together without first installing Mamba SSM.

 #### Step 3.
 Install the **Mamba SSM** package and its dependencies using the following steps: